-- Manage the CBAM Transitional Registry. - Review CBAM reports communicated by reporting declarants, and communicate to the national competent authorities a list of reports for which it has reasons to believe they are not compliant with the CBAM rules. - Monitor the implementation of CBAM, progress, and risks of circumvention, as well as analyse the impact of CBAM on exports, downstream products, trade flows and least developed countries (LDCs). - Prepare secondary legislation in the form of implementing acts: - In mid-2023 on the transitional period (art.
+- Manage the CBAM Transitional Registry. - Review CBAM reports communicated by reporting declarants, and communicate to the national competent authorities a list of reports for which it has reasons to believe they are not compliant with the CBAM rules. - Monitor the implementation of CBAM, progress, and risks of circumvention, as well as analyse the impact of CBAM on exports, downstream products, trade flows and least developed countries (LDCs). - Prepare secondary legislation in the form of implementing acts: - o In mid-2023 on the transitional period (art.
 35), reporting obligations and reporting infrastructure. - In mid-2024 on the authorisation of declarants (art.
 5 and 17), and the CBAM registry (art.
+14).

-14). - In mid-2025 implementing acts on indirect emissions (annex IV), verification (art.
+- In mid-2025 implementing acts on indirect emissions (annex IV), verification (art.
 8), accreditation of verifiers (art.
 18) carbon price paid (art.
 9), information for customs (art.
 25), continental shell (art.
 2), average ETS price (art.
 21), CBAM declaration (art.
 6), methodology (art.
 7) and free allocations (art.
 31). - Prepare secondary legislation in the form of delegated acts during mid-2025 for the accreditation of verifiers (art.
 18) and the selling and repurchasing of certificates (art.
 20).
 If necessary, the Commission will also prepare delegated acts on exempted countries, rules on electricity and anti-circumvention. - Set up the Common Central Platform where the sale, repurchase of certificates will take place in the definitive period.

-What is a national competent authority (NCA)?
+32. What is a national competent authority (NCA)?

-• Each Member State has designated a national competent authority (NCA), which will carry out the functions and duties as defined in Regulation (EU) 2023/956.
+- Each Member State has designated a national competent authority (NCA), which will carry out the functions and duties as defined in Regulation (EU) 2023/956.
 In short, NCAs are responsible for checking the quality of the CBAM quarterly report (with support from the Commission) and engage, where needed, in a dialogue with reporting declarants.
 NCAs ultimately ensure compliance with CBAM rules and they may impose penalties.
-Finally, from 2025 onwards, for the definitive period, NCAs will grant the status of 'authorised CBAM declarant'.

-• The list of national competent authorities is published and continuously updated on the dedicated CBAM webpage of the Commission: Carbon Border Adjustment Mechanism (europa.eu).
+Finally, from 2025 onwards, for the definitive period, NCAs will grant the status of 'authorised CBAM declarant'. - The list of national competent authorities is published and continuously updated on the dedicated CBAM webpage of the Commission: Carbon Border Adjustment Mechanism (europa.eu).
+The competent NCA is the NCA of the Member State of establishment of the reporting declarant.

-Do importers of CBAM goods need to be 'authorised' in order to import CBAM goods during the transitional period?
+33. Do importers of CBAM goods need to be 'authorised' in order to import CBAM goods during the transitional period?